kmjungersen/BenchmarkDB/README.md

 ## Some Nice Features

 Some sweet features of using this robust application as opposed to hacking together a quick benchmark
+* Generate a markdown report to view in a nicely formatted document, complete with a flask app to view them in the browser
+* Benchmark in an isolated environment, or point the app to a staging box to get more realistic benchmarks
-* Robust Data Analysis with PANDAS allows you to handle a ludacris number of benchmark trials (I've tried up to 100k)
+* Data Analysis with pandas allows you to handle a large number of benchmark trials (I've tried up to 100k)
-* MatPlotLib graphs of data so you can see what really matters
+* MatPlotLib graphs of data for quick visualization
 * Ansible or docker deployment for each module, enabling local or remote deployment and testing
-* Easily customize benchmarks to run on remote or local deployments
+* Easily customize application to run benchmarks on remote or local deployments
-* Generate a markdown report to view in a nicely formatted document
 * `Invoke` tasks simplify basic usage.

     ```